louisbove84/Drone_Object_Detector/README.md

 * Reaper (USA) - 1087 Frames
 * Wing Loong (CHA) - 606 Frames

 One advantage of object detecting when it comes to flying drones is that most of the time the drone will be the only object within the frame, making it ideal for using a segmentation model (Pixellib: https://pixellib.readthedocs.io/en/latest/change_image_bg.html) to identify the aircraft and then drawing a contour around the image.
 This will allow for a bounding box to be drawn around the largest contour in the image, which most of the time is the drone.
-Below shows the original image on the left followed by a segmented image of the drone in the middle and a final image on the left which includes the contour line and bounding box.
+The image below shows the original image on the left followed by a segmented image of the drone in the middle and a final image on the left which includes the contour line and bounding box.

 <p align="center" >
   <img src="images/drone_img3.jpg" width="800">